 (Conditions for CCA BUSY on the primary 20 MHz) within a period of aCCATime (< 4 μs) and hold the CCA signal busy (PHY_CCA.indicate(BUSY, channel-list)) for the duration of the PPDU.

-The receiver shall hold the CCA signal busy for any signal 20 dB or more above the minimum modulation and coding rate sensitivity (-82 + 20 = -62 dBm) in the primary 20 MHz channel,.
+The receiver shall issue a PHY-CCA.indication(BUSY, {primary}) for any signal that exceeds a threshold equal to 20 dB above the minimum modulation and coding rate sensitivity (-82 + 20 = -62 dBm) in the primary 20 MHz channel within a period of aCCATime after the signal arrives at the receiver’s antenna(s); then the receiver shall not issue a PHY-CCA.indication(BUSY,{secondary}), PHY-CCA.indication(BUSY,{secondary40}), PHY-CCA.indication(BUSY,{secondary80}) or PHY-CCA.indication(IDLE) while the threshold continues to be exceeded.

 Table 22-22—Conditions for CCA BUSY on the primary 20 MHz